Blood pressure kiosks gifted to 10 faith communities in Hampton Roads

 The Faith Community Blood Pressure Management Program is focused initially on Suffolk and Western Tidewater because hypertension is more prevalent there than other areas of Hampton Roads.

-In collaboration with the American Heart Association, Sentara’s Community Health & Engagement team and Sentara Medical Group’s Medical Education team developed an educational program tailored for faith communities.
+As part of the initiative, Sentara’s Health Impact & Engagement team and Sentara Medical Group’s Medical Education team developed a curriculum tailored for faith communities.
+Sentara staff offer the congregations monthly on-site education sessions about hypertension and general health literacy, and they test people’s home monitoring devices to ensure they are accurate.
 The initiative aligns with Sentara’s three-year goal to address health disparities in communities with higher rates of hypertension.
-Sentara staff will offer on-site education about hypertension and general health literacy, to help congregants take charge of their cardiovascular health.

-“The Faith Community Blood Pressure Management Program exemplifies Sentara’s approach to bridging clinical care with community health education,” said Vanessa Hill, manager of Community Health & Engagement for Sentara Health.
-“By combining the Heart Association’s donated kiosks and our education efforts, this initiative lays the groundwork for a new model that can grow and advance Sentara’s health equity goals.”
+“This initiative exemplifies Sentara’s approach to bridging clinical care with community health education,“ said Vanessa Hill, manager of Health Impact & Engagement for Sentara Health.
+“By combining the Heart Association‘s kiosks and our education efforts, we are laying the groundwork for a new model that can grow and advance Sentara’s health equity goals.”

-The program aims to empower congregations to monitor and manage blood pressure and deliver health literacy in trusted faith settings.
+The program aims to empower congregations to manage blood pressure and deliver health literacy in trusted faith settings.

-“This initiative is a necessary step in a continuous effort to address disparities in hypertension rates in Western Tidewater when compared to other communities,” said Briana Ricks, community impact director for the American Heart Association.
+“This initiative is a necessary step in a continuous effort to address disparities in hypertension rates in Western Tidewater when compared to other communities,” said Briana Ricks, Community Impact Director, American Heart Association.
 “Improving blood pressure control, a priority of the American Heart Association Hampton Roads, is the key to achieving better health outcomes and lowering cardiovascular disease and stroke risk for members of this community.”

 Kiosks have been installed at the following churches: